Virginia-iGEM/igem-wikibrick/wiki/README.md

 **Note:** You must currently checkout the igemwiki-api branch with `git checkout --track origin/igemwiki-api` to get the build system.
 Master does not yet contain the build system.

-Type `gulp dev` to build a local copy that will be located under `wiki/build`.
+Type `gulp build --env dev` or `gulp dev build` to build a local copy that will be located under `wiki/build`.
 The files produced by this build can be opened in a normal file explorer by any modern web browser.

-Type `gulp live` to build a copy with absolute URLs that will then be pushed to the iGEM wiki.
+Type `gulp publish --env live` or `gulp live publish` to build a copy with absolute URLs that will then be pushed to the iGEM wiki.
 In order to do this, you will need to enter your wiki username and password, so have them ready.
-Note that this copy will *not* run offline correctly, use `gulp dev` files instead.
+Note that this copy will *not* run offline correctly, use `gulp dev build` files instead.

-**Note:** `gulp live` currently is not fully functional.
-All expected functions work, however, URLs in HTML files are not changed from relative to absolute, and so all images, JS and CSS, including Bootstrap and JQuery will not function.
+One can type `gulp live build` to check HTML for correct parsing.
+This will not work if new images have been added but not pushed to the wiki; this will be fixed in the future, adding errors that are correctly thrown instead of simply failing.

+Note 1: One can call `gulp dev publish`, nothing is preventing it.
+However, it will just upload HTML files with relative paths to the wiki, which will be very ugly and likely nonfunctional.

+Note 2: Reversing the order of tasks, I.E. `gulp publish dev` or `gulp publish live` will result in incorrect behaviour.
+Order matters here.

 ### Justification

 Under the hood, this build tool is fairly complicated; it may not be immediately obvious why we have this complex build system with so many different external dependencies, especially when the Mediawiki framework the iGEM wiki is built on is designed to be easily edited by anyone.

 Well, first of all, the guts are complicated, but one doesn't need intimate knowledge of the guts to get it to work.
-Install Node.js, install build and live dependencies, run `gulp dev` to test and `gulp live` and enter your credentials to publish.
+Install Node.js, install build and live dependencies, run `gulp dev build` to test and `gulp live publish` and enter your credentials to publish.
 Simple, easy, no frills.
 The system took a few man hours to set up, and will save many more in the future.

 Second of all, even if one were to work in the confines of a Mediawiki template, uploading images and making changes to many pages is still a hassle.
 One has to upload each image one-by-one.
 If some keyword changes, or some image starts going by a different name, one must go through every single page by hand and make that change to the raw HTML.
 With this tool, and powerful modern text editors, such tasks are either completely automated or one search-and-replace away.